Vespa velutina (Asian hornet)

 HabitatTop of page

-The paper nests of V. velutina are usually built in tree canopies well above the ground, or occasionally in undisturbed and sheltered areas in buildings (under stairwells, in abandoned barns, chicken coops or sections of buildings, etc.) or in bramble bushes, and very rarely underground (Martin, 1995; Rome et al., 2009).
+V. velutina commonly build two nests in a season (approximately 70% of nests relocated in summer in France -- Rome et al., 2015).
+Primary nests are often found in or on man-made structures (77% in France -- Franklin et al., 2017), while secondary nests are more likely to be found on natural structures (78% in France -- Franklin et al., 2017), such as in tree canopies well above the ground, or occasionally in undisturbed and sheltered areas in buildings (under stairwells, in abandoned barns, chicken coops or sections of buildings, etc.) or in bramble bushes, and very rarely underground (Martin, 1995; Rome et al., 2009; Franklin et al., 2017).
 See the Habitat table for the types of habitat in which the species is found.

 Habitat ListTop of page